Joe-Degs/Joe-Degs.github.io/_posts/2022-07-26-riscv-assembly-compiled-code.markdown

   18:   8082                    ret
 ```
 That is a lot of assembly code for a function that does absolutely nothing.
-The debug symbols are making it easier to understand what the assembly code above
+The debug symbols interspersed with the assembly code above might make it
+easier to understand.
 In the C code above we have a main function with signature
 `int main(int argc, char *argv[])` that does nothing and returns zero.